 Management believe that given the nature of these particular assets, the lessor may wish to either take title of the assets for either continued use or to realise value through selling the assets and as such do not believe that an outflow is probable to settle this restoration obligation.
-Management will continue to monitor the situation at each balance sheet date.
+Management will continue to monitor the situation at each palance sheet date vi.
+Impairment of goodwill and investments (estimate)